Skip to main content

 Enrollment is easy; however, certain rules do apply.
 Landowners and hunting clubs with less than 500 acres are encouraged to join with neighboring landowners to meet the minimum acreage requirement and to increase the success of achieving deer management goals.

-Please submit a completed DMAP Enrollment Application to the regional AGFC office or a Private Lands Biologist nearest you by July 1.
+Please submit a completed DMAP Enrollment Application to the regional AGFC office or a Private Lands Biologist nearest you.
+The July 1 deadline has been extended this year.

 Hunting clubs participating in DMAP levels 1, 2 or 3 are required to collect biological data (jawbones, weight, lactation, antler measurements, etc.) throughout the deer season on all deer that are harvested by the club.
 While DMAP Level 1-A clubs are not required to collect these data, it is highly encouraged.
 Each club will be trained on the proper method of collecting such data, and all data collected must be submitted to the DMAP biologist by March 15 each year.